-Revaluation profit or loss does not affect the BOT's capacity to conduct its mission at all because the BOT has ensured the amount of 240,000 million USD of international reserves to cushion against external volatilities.
-Therefore, if loss is observed the central bank's financial statements for a certain period of time, it is not a matter of concern because it may stem from the revaluation.
-When speculating the BOT's previous financial statements, it is likely to find profits in some years and losses in others, mainly due to the consequence of the revaluation.
+Revaluation profit or loss does not affect the BOT's capacity to conduct its mission at all because the BOT has ensured the amount of 259,000 million USD of international reserves to cushion against external volatilities.
+Therefore, if loss is observed in the central bank's financial statements for a certain period of time, it is not a matter of concern because it may stem from the revaluation.
+When considering the BOT's previous financial statements, it is likely to find profits in some years and losses in others, mainly due to the consequence of the foreign currency revaluation.

-Characteristic 2 International reserve management aims to maintain its long-term value in the form of foreign currencies run
+Characteristic 2 International reserve management aims to maintain its long-term value in the form of foreign currencies

-The central bank's mission is to ensure the economic stability, which requires the foresight rather than a concentration on momentary economic changes.
+The central bank's mission is to ensure economic stability, which requires the foresight rather than a concentration on momentary economic changes.
 The international reserve management does likewise.
 The central bank invests in assets with long-term high value to facilitate risk diversification appropriately, even though there might be short-term volatilities.
-The main focus in international reserve management is yields in the form of

-"foreign currencies" because ultimately the central bank has to ensure the availability and adequacy of international reserves.
-However, the preparation of financial statements takes place within a timeframe of one year, resulting in the difference in terms of timeframe and the consideration of yields from managing international reserves.
+The main focus in international reserve management is gaining the yield in the form of "foreign currencies" because ultimately the central bank has to ensure the availability and adequacy of international reserves.
+However, the preparation of financial statements takes place within a timeframe of one year, resulting in the different timeframe between the financial statements and the yields from international reserves management.

-In addition, typical international reserve management involves the revisions of investment proportion to be in line with the global financial and economic changes to facilitate risk diversification and leverage investment yields.
-Profit/loss recognition occurs after sales of a certain type of instrument.
-Previously, it was recorded as an unrealized loss/gain.
-Therefore, such recording numbers reflects the recognition of unrealized loss/gain from previous revaluations, rather than selling or purchasing foreign assets in pursuit of speculation.
+In addition, typical international reserve management involves the revisions of investment strategies to be in line with the global financial and economic changes to facilitate risk diversification and leverage investment yields.
+Gain/loss recognition occurs after the sales of the instruments.
+Previously, this realized gain/loss was recorded as an unrealized gain/loss.
+Therefore, it reflects the recognition of unrealized gain/loss from previous revaluations, rather than selling or purchasing foreign assets in pursuit of speculation.